top of page

 Petra, Jordan: Biblical Sela

-The Ancient City of Petra is one of the most popular tourist destinations in Jordan and even all of the Middle East!
+The Ancient City of Petra is one of the most popular tourist destinations in Jordan and even all the Middle East!
 It's considered one of the "Seven Wonders of the World" and a UNESCO World Heritage Site.
-It's Jordan’s most valuable treasure and greatest tourist attraction.
+With breathtaking buildings carved into deep red rock cliffs, it's a mystic place sought out by many.
+It also has many biblical events that have happened here and prophesied events that may very well take place here in the future.

 Location